h12w/gspec/DESIGN.md

 Why writing yet another testing framework, given there are already many? ( http://code.google.com/p/go-wiki/wiki/Projects#Testing)

-* Automatic test is important, especially for a single developer who lacks time to test manually.
+* Automatic test is important, especially for a small team that lacks resources to test manually.
 * "go test" only meets minimal requirement, leaving a gap to fill in a way or another.